History

 The Westminster Philharmonic Orchestra was established in 1972 by Joseph Pilbury with a clear purpose: to enable accomplished amateur musicians to perform ambitious, large-scale compositions that few amateur orchestras attempt.
 From the outset, the WPO set itself apart by tackling the most demanding works in the symphonic repertoire.

-Over more than five decades the orchestra has grown into one of London’s leading amateur orchestras, drawing musicians from across a wide region.
+Over more than five decades the orchestra has grown into one of London’s leading amateur orchestras, drawing musicians from across the region.

 Milestones